Meet Our New Team Members

 Anne Marie Brady

-Anne Marie Brady is the Senior Extension Associate - Director of Research for Worker Rights and Equity effective Dec 1st, 2021.
-Anne Marie holds a Ph.D. in Social Policy Research from the London School of Economics.
+Anne Marie Brady is the Senior Extension Associate – Research Director, Worker Rights and Equity.
+Anne Marie holds a Ph.D. in Social Policy Research from the London School of Economics and Political Science (LSE).
+Her dissertation work explored the role of active labor market policies in assisting the long-term unemployed integrate into the regular labor market under Germany’s Hartz IV welfare and labor market reforms.
 She is trained in both quantitative and qualitative methods of social and labor market policy research and has a 10 -year record of designing research projects with a variety of stakeholders in the policy-making process.
-With a commitment to inclusion and diversity across different dimensions of race and gender, she has written and conducted research that pursues inquiry across a range of issues; job creation rights policy frameworks for low-wage and precarious work, income maintenance and poverty reduction, unemployment support, and training, schooling, education, and housing.
+With a commitment to inclusion and diversity across different dimensions of race and gender, she has written and conducted research that pursues inquiry across a range of issues from research into low-wage and precarious work, income maintenance and poverty reduction, unemployment support and training, education, and housing.

-She comes to the Worker Institute from the German Marshall Fund, where she led the social and labor market policy portfolio for GMF Cities, a program that works with local, state, and national stakeholders in the U.S. and in Europe in the formulation of practical and actionable policy recommendations to address poverty and economic inequality.
-At the Marshall Fund she also managed the Transatlantic Expert Group on Building Partnerships on the Future of Work, a project of the European Commission, where she managed a working group of high ranking American and European policymakers, union leaders, academic researchers, and practitioners working to identify best practices to provide social protection for those in non-traditional work, including jobs mediated through online platforms.
-The group recommendations will inform the Commission’s joint European Union-US policy agenda in the near future.
+She comes to the Worker Institute from the German Marshall Fund of the United States (GMF), where she led the social and labor market policy portfolio for GMF Cities, a program that works with local, state, and national stakeholders in the U.S. and in Europe in the formulation of practical and actionable policy recommendations.
+At GMF she managed the Transatlantic Expert Group on Building Partnerships on the Future of Work, a project of the European Commission, where she managed a working group of high ranking American and European policymakers, union leaders, academic researchers, and practitioners working to identify best practices to provide social protection for those in non-traditional work, including jobs mediated through online platforms.
+The group recommendations will inform the Commission’s joint European Union-U.S. policy agenda in the near future.

 Elaine Kim joins the Worker Institute's Labor Leadership Team as a Senior Extension Associate.
 She has more than 20 years experience in social justice movement leadership.
 For the last 13 years, she has worked at SEIU 32BJ, serving in a variety of capacities, including as a Special Assistant to (then) President Mike Fishman.
 Most recently, she helped lead an organization-wide strategic planning process leading to the establishment of key organizational change initiatives at the union.